wailywang/Yuxi-3D-Unity-FlippingKnife/README.md

  - Select Add project and navigate to the cloned repository.
 3. Build or run the game directly:
  - To play the game, open `Yuxi-3D-FlippyKnife.exe`.

+### Usage
+- Play the Game: Launch the `.exe` file to experience knife flipping in a 3D environment.
+- Modify Game Mechanics: Edit the `KnifeThrower.cs` script to tweak physics or scoring.
+- Add New Scenes: Use `JumpIntoNextScene.cs` to link additional levels or challenges.

+## Future Improvements
+- Add more knife types and skins.
+- Introduce a scoring system with leaderboards.
+- Implement multiplayer capabilities.
+- Expand the game environment with more interactive objects.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute, please fork the repository and create a pull request with your proposed changes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.